-Ongoing action of the Department of Public Works.
+Ongoing action of the Department of Public Works in consultation with the Historical Commission.

 - Continue to undertake the inventory, assessment, and phased conservation of cemetery headstones and other features.
 Obtain professional guidance and follow established conservation protocols.
 Ongoing action of the Historical Commission and Stewardship Working Group. - Prepare cultural landscape reports for Sudbury's historic cemeteries as has been recommended for other Town-owned historic properties.
-Long-term action of the Stewardship Working Group. - Interpret Sudbury's historic cemeteries as part of the Town-wide interpretive presentation outlined earlier in this section.
+Long-term action of the Historical Commission and Stewardship Working Group. - Interpret Sudbury's historic cemeteries as part of the Town-wide interpretive presentation outlined earlier in this section.
 Long-term and ongoing action of the Stewardship Working Group.